Guide

 TermTypical rangeNotes

-Security deposit3–6 months' rentRefundable, interest-free; negotiable down with strong covenant
+Security deposit3–6 months' rentRefundable, interest-free; strong tenants can negotiate it down

-Lock-in~3 years (Grade A); 1–2 years (Grade B/C)Exit during lock-in usually means paying remaining lock-in rent
+Lock-in~3 years (Grade A); 1–2 years (Grade B/C)Exiting during lock-in usually means paying the remaining lock-in rent

 Tenure3–9 years, often 3+3+3Leases over 11 months must be stamped and registered

-Escalation~5% per year, or 15% every 3 yearsCompounding matters — model total occupancy cost over tenure
+Escalation~5% per year, or 15% every 3 yearsIt compounds — model the total cost over the full term

-Rent-free fit-out period15–60 daysTied to fit-out scope; ask explicitly
+Rent-free fit-out period15–60 daysTied to fit-out scope; ask for it explicitly

 Negotiation levers that actually work